 Master of Library and Information Science (M.L.I.S.)

 The Master of Library and Information Science degree prepares students to be leaders in the evolving fields of librarianship and information professions.
-You can tailor coursework to your interests by choosing from 14 career specializations — or make your own path — and a culminating experience that prepares you for your next step.
+You can tailor coursework to your interests by choosing from many course options — or make your own path — and a culminating experience that prepares you for your next step.
 And you can take all of your classes completely online.

 Master of Science in Health Informatics